Pablo Reyes Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in MLB.
+- The Dodgers pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have the 15th-ranked team ERA among all MLB pitching staffs (4.21).
+- The Dodgers' 4.24 team ERA ranks 16th across all league pitching staffs.

-- The left-hander's last time out came on Sunday against the Miami Marlins, when he went seven innings, surrendering one earned run while allowing five hits.
+- The lefty last pitched on Thursday against the Cleveland Guardians, when he went one scoreless inning while giving up one hit.

-- The 27-year-old has an ERA of 4.15, with 8.8 strikeouts per nine innings, in 19 games this season.
-Opponents have a .239 batting average against him.
+- The 27-year-old has a 3.19 ERA and 10.1 strikeouts per nine innings across 54 games this season, while allowing a batting average of .269 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.